-1. Yes, someone is going to try to sell you something, but it is OK to say no!
+Tip #1.
+Yes, someone is going to try to sell you first time spa promotion, but it is OK to say no!

-Okay…there’s a bathtub filled with sweet smelling lavender infused water, or a massage table with neatly folded towels.
-There’s a bathrobe and a pair of disposable underwear.
+Okay…there’s a bathtub filled with lavender-infused water or a massage table with neatly folded towels.
+There are a bathrobe and a pair of disposable underwear.
 Gosh, this is awkward!
 What do I do?

 Most spas require you to fill up a questionnaire before you start your treatment.
-If you’re at the spa to solve a specific problem, like releasing some aching knots in your back or getting your face’s impurities thoroughly extracted, make sure that your therapists knows.
-This is when communication works towards making your spa experience a good one.
+If you’re at the spa to solve a specific problem, like releasing some aching knots in your back or getting your face’s impurities thoroughly extracted, make sure that your therapists know.
+This is when communication works towards making your first time spa experience a good one.

 Some therapists like to talk a lot during the treatment.
 This is a great distraction method when you’re experiencing painful treatments like waxing.
 In most other cases, you’re at a spa to relax.
 It is okay to let them know you would like some peace and quiet, and that you will let them know yourself halfway if you wish to change how the treatment is flowing, e.g. reducing facial extractions or massage pressure due to pain.